 Besides, it should not be neglected that while fasting, each cell starts the process of autophagy.
 Autophagy is a kind of self-digestion.
 During this process, each cell of our body starts to have a spring-clean and re-decorates its house.
 Stuff which is not needed any longer is burned to energy or recycled to new structures.
 This is a kind of self-healing process which helps us to get rid of molecules which may cause serious health problems later.
 This topic is getting more and more attention over the past few years.
 In 2016, even the Nobel Prize in Physiology or Medicine was awarded to Yoshinori Ohsumi, a Japanese cell biologist specialized in autophagy.

-You don’t have be on a starvation diet to profit of all these benefits of food deprivation.
-I’ll show you in an upcoming blogpost how to profit of all these benefits –to a lesser extent – without facing hunger for several days.
+You don’t have to be on a starvation diet to profit from all these benefits of food deprivation.
+I’ll show you in an upcoming blog post how to profit from all these benefits –to a lesser extent – without facing hunger for several days.
 Stay tuned 🙂

 Did you ever try to spend some days under caloric restriction?
 What did you experience yourself?